“It’s pretty easy to make an extra $500 – $2,000 per month blogging in your first year.”

 Have you ever seen these phrases on the internet?
 It sounds so sweet, right?
 Unfortunately, that’s not true because the blog itself does not make any money.

 A blog is just a tool to “sell” products/services.

-Then, how people make money from their blogs?
+Then, how do people make money from their blogs?
 Here are the most common ways to make money through blogs:

 - Affiliate Marketing

 Let’s start with the simple formula of passive income with Affiliate Marketing!Why Does Blogging Make Money?
 Click To Tweet